 Research shows that lonely people are less happy, less satisfied, and more pessimistic.
 In addition, loneliness is a contributing factor in the development of alcohol abuse.

 Therefore, an isolated teenager may be at higher risk of depression and/or substance abuse.
 Moreover, loneliness and alienation can result in a higher risk of teenage suicide attempts.

 When Do Teens Feel Loneliest?

 We often think of winter in cold climates as the loneliest time of year.
-But in summer, when teens are out of school, they may find that loneliness is worse than during the rest of the year.
-When their peers are traveling, working, or away on vacation, teenage isolation can increase.
+But during the summer, when teens are out of school, they may find that loneliness is worse than during the rest of the year.
+When their peers are traveling, working, or away on vacation, feelings of teenage isolation can increase.

 How Loneliness in Teenagers Affects Physical Health